Employee Wage Rights

 Eric Kingsley

-Eric B. Kingsley is a 2023 "Best In Law" Award winner and has litigated over 150 class actions.
-He is also an AV peer rated attorney and a prolific speaker at various seminars on employment law.
+Eric B. Kingsley is a 2024 "Best In Law" Award winner, 2024 Consumer Attorneys of California Presidential Award of Merit recipient, and has litigated over 150 class actions.
+He is an AV peer rated attorney and a prolific speaker at various seminars on employment law.

 Comments